jbfavre/trafficserver/doc/admin-guide/files/storage.config.en.rst

     modern Linux supports `alternative symlinked names for disk devices
     <https://wiki.archlinux.org/index.php/persistent_block_device_naming#by-id_and_by-path>`_ in the ``/dev/disk``
     directory structure.
 As noted for the :ref:`assignment-table` the path used for the disk can effect the cache if it changes.
-This can be ameliorated in some cases by using one of the alternate paths in via ``/dev/disk``.
+This can be ameloriated in some cases by using one of the alternate paths in via ``/dev/disk``.
 Note that if the ``by-id`` or ``by-path`` style is used, replacing a failed drive will cause that path to change because the new drive will have a different physical ID or path.
 The original hash string can be kept by adding :arg:`id` or :arg:`path` with the original path to the storage line.